komalpreet10/komalpreet10/README.md

 Built a product search and recommendation system using over 112,000 Amazon products and 701,000 customer reviews.
 Implemented BM25, semantic search with FAISS, hybrid retrieval, retrieval evaluation metrics, and a RAG pipeline for grounded product recommendations.

 ### 💳 Credit Default Prediction
-Developed an end-to-end machine learning pipeline for predicting credit card default risk using the UCI Credit Card dataset.
-The project includes preprocessing, feature engineering, model training with LightGBM, evaluation, API deployment using FastAPI, and containerization with Docker.
+Built an end-to-end credit default prediction pipeline using the American Express dataset, including feature engineering, LightGBM/XGBoost modeling, MLflow tracking, SHAP explainability, and FastAPI deployment.

 ### 📈 M5 Forecasting
 Built demand forecasting models on the M5 forecasting dataset using feature engineering and gradient boosting methods to predict future sales patterns at scale.